sbb-design-systems/lyne-components/src/components/lyne-toast/readme.md

 The toast have defaults animations for show and hide.
 They can be overriden using the properties `enterAnimation` and `leaveAnimation`.

 ###Accessibility
-As mentioned, the `aria-live` can be configured using the politeness parameter in the config object.
+As mentioned, the `aria-live` can be configured using the ariaLivePoliteness parameter in the config object.
 The `aria-atomic` is always set to true, while the `role` is set to `status` if there is no action, otherwise to `dialog`.
 </br>
 The `role` for the action button is `cancel` for the close icon, while can be set by consumers in the other cases and it's returned in the dismiss events.
 </br>